If you are using any model of Lenovo Ideapad 330 laptop, you will only see these storage configurations:

 Case 3: Keep the Hard Disk inside and replace the Disk Drive with SSD

-For this thing, you will need to buy a caddy and install it at the place of your existing disk drive (DVD Drive).
-This process is going to be a little bit harder because you will have to use open your disk drive completely.
-For more information on this, you can follow this article.
+For this thing, you will need to buy a caddy and install it in the place of your existing disk drive (DVD Drive).
+This process is going to be a little bit harder because you will have to open your disk drive completely.

 In some cases, you may need to mount your SSD if it doesn’t show up in the File Explorer Menu.